 Zero-M Technology Cleaner Head

 One issue that can plague vacuums is how tangled and trapped the hair becomes in the brush.
-With the Zero-M technology, Shark has redesigned their bristle brush so that tiny protrusions or “fangs” help remove any hair wrap in the brushroll while you clean.
+With the Zero-M technology, Shark has redesigned their bristle brush so that tiny protrusions or “fangs” help remove any hair wrapped in the brushroll while you clean.

 So, you shouldn’t need to spend any time digging or cutting that hair out of your brush once you’ve finished cleaning.